OAGi/Score/docs/user_guide/index.rst

 2. Click the Amend button at the top-right corner of the page.

-3. The “Edit Code List” page is refreshed with the code list whose revision number is incremented by 1.
+3. The "Edit Code List" page is refreshed with the code list whose revision number is incremented by 1.

 4. `Detail of the code list can be updated including add/change code